 There are a number of great ways to use pickled beets, but I like to think of them as a condiment and then get imaginative.

-Another great idea is for a charcuterie board!
+- Another great idea is for a charcuterie board.
 They would be great in a little bowl with some tooth picks next to it, much in the same way that you would put pickles or olives in a bowl on a charcuterie board.

-Most unique idea: In my research I heard about one person eating Pickled Beets and Peanut Butter Sandwich.
+- Really get out there.
+In my research I heard about one person eating Pickled Beets and Peanut Butter Sandwich.
 I’m not going to lie, I kind of want to try that now!

 Are Pickled Beets Good for You?